SmartSafe: Digital safety, family violence and risk assessment (CBD)

 This training is also important for team leaders and senior workers, as we consider practice changes required to support safer risk assessment and safety planning in the digital space.

 Please note: proficiency in technology is not required, only a passionate approach to women’s safety and risk assessment.

 - Understanding the unique and changing ways technology is being used to exert power and control over women and their children (ie. through Facebook, Twitter, ‘Revenge Porn’ etc)

 - Different types of technology used and the impacts on women and their children

 - Advocacy options for family violence workers (including legal responses)

 - Agency frameworks for a more comprehensive approach to digital safety.

-CBD (was previously Ballarat) Further information regarding venue will be forwarded with confirmation email.
+Melbourne CBD.
+Further information regarding venue will be forwarded with confirmation email.

 $145 SHS* funded workers